FreddyMSchubert/42_cpp/README.md

 # CPP Modules

-These are not a single project, but a bunch of smaller exercises.
+These are not a single project, but a bunch of smaller exercises, split into two halves.

 Each module has to be handed in seperately.